Ahmad Mujtaba Chaudhry

-On 28 June 2025, Chuadhary was among 26 members of the opposition who were suspended from the Punjab Assembly for 15 sittings.
-The action was taken by Speaker Malik Muhammad Ahmed Khan following a disruption during Chief Minister Maryam Nawaz's address.
-The suspended lawmakers were accused of disorderly conduct, including chanting slogans, tearing official documents, and surrounding the speaker’s dais.
-The speaker also forwarded references against the suspended members to the Election Commission of Pakistan for further action.

 Early life

 Born in Khurrianwala, Faisalabad, he is the son of Dr. Muhammad Shafique Chaudhary.
-His father served as a member of the National Assembly, a three-time member of the Punjab Assembly and as minister for excise and taxation, Punjab.
-His family has been serving their constituency since 1985.
+His father was elected as a Member of the National Assembly in 1985, and subsequently was elected three-times as a Member of the Punjab Assembly.
+He also served in the cabinet as Minister for Excise and Taxation, Punjab.

+He is the maternal grandson of Mian Iqbal Kastro, a prominent political and social figure of Faisalabad.
+A stalwart of the All-Pakistan Muslim League since the early 1950s, he was given the honorary moniker of "Kastro" by Fatima Jinnah during her Presidential campaign in 1964 for his bravery and resolute commitment against the dictatorship of Field Marshall Ayub Khan.
+He is the nephew of Khayal Ahmad Kastro, a two-time Member of the Punjab Assembly and former Minister for Colonies and Culture from Pakistan Tehreek-e-Insaf.

-He studied from Aitchison College, Lahore.
+He received his early education from Aitchison College, Lahore.

+He has degrees in B.Sc. (hons.) in Economics and M.A. in Philosophy, Politics and Economics, major International Politics.
+He has studied at the Universität Witten/Herdecke, Germany, Université Paris Nanterre, France and Sapienza Università di Roma, Italy.

 Political career

 He was elected to the Provincial Assembly of the Punjab as a Pakistan Tehreek-e-Insaf-backed independent candidate from constituency PP-99 Faisalabad-II in the 2024 Pakistani general election.

 He is serving as Member of Public Accounts Committee I, Punjab, as Member of Finance Committee, Punjab and as Member of Task Force on UN Sustainable Developments Goals (SDGs).

-He is a member of Insaf Student Federation since 2007 and is the only MPA in Punjab from ISF.
+He is a member of Insaf Student Federation (ISF) since 2007.
+He is the only Member of the Punjab Assembly in 2024 from ISF.

+In May 2026, he was invited as a state guest by the Chinese government to represent Pakistan Tehreek-e-Insaf at the 75th Anniversary of Diplomatic Relationships between China and Pakistan in Beijing.